GTD the Trello way revisited

 - Next Actions: These are the selected items that you intend to do in the prospective period you chose for the Processing (Usually weekly).

-- Waiting: Things that you will need to wait for other to finish before execute on them and move them to Next Action if needed.
+- Waiting: Things that you will need to wait for others to finish before executing them and move them to Next Action if needed.

 - Projects: Things that will require multiple tasks to be executed and we need to define those

-- Someday/Maybe : Things that may do one day , but its not urgent.
+- Someday/Maybe : Things that you may do one day , but its not urgent.

 Processing your inbox list is explained clearly using the below diagram